rubenwardy/minetest/doc/direction.md

 ### 2.3 UI Improvements

-A [formspec replacement](https://github.com/minetest/minetest/issues/6527) is needed, to make GUIs better and easier to create.
+A [formspec replacement](https://github.com/minetest/minetest/issues/6527) is needed to make GUIs better and easier to create.
 This replacement could also be a replacement for HUDs, allowing for a unified API.

 A [new mainmenu](https://github.com/minetest/minetest/issues/6733) is needed to